Lynch08/Pands-Project2021/README.md

 However because my interest was now peaked by the fact the sepal variables did not strongly correlate, I decided once again, to go back to the discribe() function to create an indidual table for each species - this was added to the summary.txt file.
 This was not great for visualisation and I had found the heat map far more user friendly, so I decided to generate one for each species.
 The combination of the text summary and the heatmaps, led to some very intersting findings.

 Firstly the correlations that I had found with the overall dataset did not seem to carry over to the correlations of the grouped species.

+Specifically while the overall data set showed correlation between the petal length and width, this was not reflected when broken down by species - it dropped below the overall number of .96 in all cases.
+Secondly, the weakest correlation of the overall data set went from being negative to positive across all species, most notabley with the Iris-Setsosa.
+This trend continued across almost all variables where the inital correlations from the overall dataset were remarkably differnt to correlations of the variables when analysed by species.

+![](Images/All3Heatmaps.PNG)
+![](Images/All3Summaries.PNG)

 This led me to double check my data and do some googeling to ensure my code was correct.
 From my research I found that this was a known phenomenon with the dataset, and many other datasets called Simpsons Paradox.
-Simpson’s paradox, also called Yule-Simpson effect, in statistics, an effect that occurs when the marginal association between two categorical variables is qualitatively different from the partial association between the same two variables after controlling for one or more other variables. https://www.britannica.com/topic/Simpsons-paradox
+Simpson’s paradox, also called Yule-Simpson effect, in statistics, an effect that occurs when the marginal association between two categorical variables is qualitatively different from the partial association between the same two variables after controlling for one or more other variables.
+[18](https://www.britannica.com/topic/Simpsons-paradox)
 This was interesting and led me to reading up more on Simpsons Paradox.
 It was a good learning expierence as it taught me not to take for granted the relationship between two variables if there was one or more other variable in the dataset.
-My further research on this infromed me that this was not a particulary rare occurrence in the world of Data Analysis.
+My further research on this infromed me that this was not a particulary rare occurrence in the world of Data Analysis.[19](https://medium.data4sci.com/causal-inference-part-i-415538211aa1)

-![](Images/All3Heatmaps.PNG)
-![](Images/All3Summaries.PNG)

 ### Summary and Conclusions of the data set
 - The Iris-Setsosa is a distintly different species to the Iris-Versicolor and Iris-Virginica